 Don’t let knee pain keep you from what you want to do most in life.

 There are many factors that can lead to knee pain, whether it’s from a sports-related injury, arthritis, being overweight or from simple overuse.
-If you are experiencing knee pain that is severe or doesn’t get better after a few days, this is a reason to visit our Harlingen and Brownsville pain doctors for an evaluation.
+If you are experiencing knee pain that is severe or doesn’t get better after a few days, this is a reason to visit our Harlingen pain doctors for an evaluation.

 In order to provide effective treatment options, we need to first pinpoint the cause of your pain.
 For minor injuries or conditions we may first recommend more conservative options such as:

 - Over-the-counter or prescription pain relievers or anti-inflammatories